-A 15 yr old teenager and a “young” adult who is attending her first year at Western University.
+A 15 yr old teenager and a 19 yr old who is attending her second year this fall at Western University.
 Yikes.

 I graduated from George Brown College in T.O. with a culinary arts diploma.
 I have in the past work for some of the best chefs in Toronto.